Offerings: Productization

 - Offer differentiation strategy

-The goal is to transform expertise into offerings that are both compelling to clients and operationally sustainable.
+The goal is to transform expertise into offerings that are both compelling for clients and operationally sustainable.

 After services are restructured, they need to be presented to the market in a way that supports marketing and sales efforts.